Chart Color Schemes

 Employment performance in Wentworth Falls exceeds national averages across key labour market indicators

-Workforce participation in Wentworth Falls was 55.6% compared to Greater Sydney's 70.0%.
-According to Census responses, 45.7% of residents worked from home.
-Dominant employment sectors include health care & social assistance, education & training, and public administration & safety.
-The area has a particular specialization in education & training, with an employment share 1.7 times the regional level.
+Workforce participation in Wentworth Falls is lower at 54.7%, compared to Greater Sydney's 70.2%.
+According to Census responses, 45.7% of residents work from home, potentially influenced by Covid-19 lockdowns.
+The dominant employment sectors are health care & social assistance, education & training, and public administration & safety.
+Wentworth Falls has a significant specialization in education & training, with an employment share 1.7 times the regional level.

-Conversely, finance & insurance is under-represented at 2.4% compared to Greater Sydney's 7.3%.
-Over the 12 months to September 2025, labour force levels decreased by 3.9%, alongside a 3.5% employment decline, resulting in an unemployment rate fall of 0.4 percentage points.
-This contrasts with Greater Sydney where employment rose by 2.1%, the labour force grew by 2.4%, and unemployment rose by 0.2 percentage points.
-National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wentworth Falls's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years.
+Conversely, finance & insurance is under-represented at 2.4%, compared to Greater Sydney's 7.3%.
+The area appears to offer limited local employment opportunities, indicated by the Census working population count versus resident population.
+Over the 12 months to December 2025, labour force levels decreased by 4.7% alongside a 4.3% employment decline, resulting in an unemployment rate fall of 0.4 percentage points.
+This contrasts with Greater Sydney's employment rise of 2.2%, labour force growth of 2.3%, and marginal unemployment increase.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Wentworth Falls' employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment